kyma-project/kyma/docs/README.md

 # Overview

-The `docs` folder contains end-to-end documentation on Kyma and its components.
+The `docs` folder contains end-to-end documentation on Kyma.

 Start with the overarching [Kyma](./kyma) documentation where you can find the general information on Kyma and the [Getting Started guides](./getting-started/).